HelloAOLab/bible-api/GENERATOR-CHANGELOG.md

 This is the log of changes for the Bible API Generator and associated tools.
 For information on the API itself, see [API-CHANGELOG.md](./API-CHANGELOG.md).

+## V1.8.0

+#### Date: 2025-11-06

+### :bug: Bug Fixes

+-   Fixed an issue with the codex parser where it would error if it encountered cells it didn't understand.

 ## V1.6.0

 #### Date: 2025-09-16